 I have fond memories of having Pav Bhaji at Juhu beach since my childhood in Mumbai.
 I would carefully see the way the pav bhaji vendor would prepare the bhaji on his huge huge heavy tava with lots of Amul butter.

 Those days… I so fondly remember them.
-My evenings especially during vacations would be spent at Juhu Beach, making sand castles, playing in the sea, having pani poori, sev poori, in fact all kinds of chat, seeing the sun set and returning home late in the evening.
+My evenings especially during vacations would be spent at Juhu Beach, making sand castles, playing in the sea, having pani poori, sev poori, in fact all kinds of chat, seeing the sun set and returning home late in the evening with my parents.

 While making Pav Bhaji, I personally prefer to use the Amul brand of butter, but you could use any brand or even white butter.